Last updated on July 29th, 2022

 15. Kami Rita Sherpa, a Nepali Sherpa guide is the person who has climbed Mount Everest the highest number of times.
-To give you an idea, he climbed it for the 25th time on 7th May 2021 and is now in the Guinness World Records.
+To give you an idea, he climbed it for the 26th time on 7th May 2022, eclipsing his own record of 25 climbs.

 16. Lakhpa Sherpa holds the title of the first Nepalese woman to climb Mount Everest.
 She is also in the Guinness World Records as the woman who has climbed this mountain the highest number of times.